skip to Main Content

 One of the differences is where you file the petition for divorce.
 You might have to file it in the state where you are stationed, but you might also be able to file in the state where you have your permanent residence.
 Once you determine which is the better option for you, make sure you think about these other considerations:

-Retirement matters
+Retirement matters in the military divorce

-If you have been married for at least 20 years, have served in the military for at least 20 years and at least 20 of those years overlapped, you ex might be entitled to a portion of your retirement income.
+If you have been married for at least 20 years, have served in the military for at least 20 years and at least 20 of those years overlapped, your ex might be entitled to a portion of your retirement income.
 This is a hard pill to swallow for career service members, but you have to think carefully about how you are going to handle this issue.

 Financial impact